oskarrough/codesandnotes/README.md

 # Codes & Notes

 This is the repository of the book on web development I’m writing.
-It contains my drafts, design ideas and a backup of my Wordpress setup.
+It contains my drafts as well as finished articles, design ideas, personal notes and a backup of my Wordpress setup.

-All finished articles are only on the website.

 Please read the [Introduction to Codes & Notes](http://codesandnotes.com/introduction).

 ## Setup

-fuck middleman
+Having used Jekyll, Wordpress, Middleman, my own Gulp generator I've finally settled on [Hugo](http://gohugo.io/) to build the book.
+It's a static site generator written in Go.
+Super fast (really) and very flexible.

+All articles are in `app/content/`.
+They are written in Markdown with YAML front-matter for Hugo to build the project.
+Hugo resides in `app/`.

+## Development

+First you need git, node and hugo installed.
+If you have homebrew as well, hugo is installed like this:

+- `brew install hugo`

+Then go:

+1. `git clone git@github.com:oskarrough/codesandnotes.git`
+2. `cd codesandnotes/app`
+3. `hugo server --watch`

 gsed -i.backup -e 's/^# \(.*\)$/---\ntitle: \"\1\"\n---/g' *.md